mdlacasse/Owl/README.md

 # Jill will do the same thing but is more conservative from 50/50 -> 70/30 stocks/bonds portfolio.
 plan.setInterpolationMethod('s-curve')
 plan.setAllocationRatios('individual', generic=[[[60, 40, 0, 0], [70, 30, 0, 0]], [[50, 50, 0, 0], [70, 30, 0, 0]]])
-# Jack has no pension, but Jill will received $10k per year at 65 y.o.
+# Jack has no pension, but Jill will received $10k per year at 65 yo.
 plan.setPension([0, 10], [65, 65])
 # Jack anticipates receiving social security of $28k at age 70, and Jill $25k at age 70 as well.
 plan.setSocialSecurity([28, 25], [70, 70])